Introduction

 We always recommend splitting integration into parts.
 It is best to begin with the easiest and fastest integration and then develop deeper integrations later.
 Here is the suggested timeline:

-- ~20 hours Sending flight data back to the crewing software - Article 4
+3. ~20 hours Sending flight data back to the HR software - Article

 It is completely OK to have only basic integrations and not have others.
-But it is absolutely essential to have Article 2 integrated properly.
+But it is absolutely essential to have passengers integrated properly.
 It brings most efficiency to the process.

 Here, what crew managers will see:

-When users enter passenger data while booking, we suggest surnames of seamen from your crewing software.
-Then users don't have to enter data manually and, therefore, avoid mistakes.
-C Teleport uses the first entered letters to find seamen for the suggestions.
+When users enter passenger data while booking, we suggest surnames of passenger based on the information retrieved from your HR software.
+Users don't have to enter data manually and, therefore, avoid mistakes.
+C Teleport uses the first entered letters to find passenger for the suggestions.

 [